Structural equation modeling: History

 Structural equation modeling (SEM) began differentiating itself from correlation and regression when Sewall Wright provided explicit causal interpretations for a set of regression-style equations based on a solid understanding of the physical and physiological mechanisms producing direct and indirect effects among his observed variables.
 The equations were estimated like ordinary regression equations but the substantive context for the measured variables permitted clear causal, not merely predictive, understandings.
-O. D. Duncan introduced SEM to the social sciences in his 1975 book, and SEM blossomed in the late 1970's and 1980's when increasing computing power permitted practical model estimation.
-In 1987 Hayduk provided the first book-length introduction to structural equation modeling with latent variables, and this was soon followed by Bollen's popular text (1989).
+Otis D. Duncan introduced SEM to the social sciences in his 1975 book, and SEM blossomed in the late 1970's and 1980's when increasing computing power permitted practical model estimation.
+In 1987, Leslie A. Hayduk provided the first book-length introduction to structural equation modeling with latent variables, and this was soon followed by Kenneth Bollen's popular text (1989).

 Different yet mathematically related modeling approaches developed in psychology, sociology, and economics.
 Early Cowles Commission work on simultaneous equations estimation centered on Koopman and Hood's (1953) algorithms from transport economics and optimal routing, with maximum likelihood estimation, and closed form algebraic calculations, as iterative solution search techniques were limited in the days before computers.
 The convergence of two of these developmental streams (factor analysis from psychology, and path analysis from sociology via Duncan) produced the current core of SEM.
-One of several programs Karl Jöreskog developed at Educational Testing Services, LISREL embedded latent variables (which psychologists knew as the latent factors from factor analysis) within path-analysis-style equations (which sociologists inherited from Wright and Duncan).
+One of several programs Karl Jöreskog developed at Educational Testing Service, LISREL embedded latent variables (which psychologists knew as the latent factors from factor analysis) within path-analysis-style equations (which sociologists inherited from Sewall Wright and Otis Duncan).
 The factor-structured portion of the model incorporated measurement errors which permitted measurement-error-adjustment, though not necessarily error-free estimation, of effects connecting different postulated latent variables.